ftschirpke/DnD-Campaign-Manager/content/README.md

 ```
 ATTRIBUTE time operation PARAMETER
 ```
 The `ATTRIBUTE` is the value the effect is changing.
-This can be one of the following:
+Below, I listed the hard-coded attributes that will always be there, but [you can also use and create your own](#custom-effects).
 ```
+// mutable attributes:
 MAXHP, AC, SPEED,
 STR,     DEX,     CON,     INT,     WIS,     CHA,
 STRMAX,  DEXMAX,  CONMAX,  INTMAX,  WISMAX,  CHAMAX,